-An Original & Rare Flintlock 'Chief's Grade' Hudson’s Bay Co.
+An Original & Rare Flintlock 'Chief's' Hudson’s Bay Co.
 Trade Musket.
-The Identical Form of Parker Field Trade Musket Used By Chief Sitting Bull of The Little Big Horn
+The Identical Form of Parker Field Trade Musket Used By Chief Sitting Bull, of The Battle at Little Big Horn.
+The Final Engagement of Colonel George A. Custer & His 7th Cavalry

 With maker marked flint lock, maker stamped with the tombstone inspectors mark and a seated fox, and a superb serpent sideplate.
 They were carried into the mountain ranges, open plains, and vast deserts by the native people who relied on the Northwest Gun’s dependability, simple – and importantly, easily repaired – mechanics, and readily available ammunition.
 In short, no other single firearm was carried through as much of American history, from the primeval forests of the east to the shores of the western coast, as were these Northwest Trade Guns.